What Is Structured Data for SEO - How to Add It Guide

 If you format or copy your structured data incorrectly, Google will struggle to understand that additional information.
 Leaving Google confused can result in ranking decreases, which can harm your organic traffic and generate incorrect snippet information in search results.

-Luckily, Google makes checking your schema markup simple with its Structured Data Testing Tool:
+Luckily, there are plenty of structured data testing tools out there.
+Google makes checking your schema markup simple with its Testing Tool:

 - Open the Structured Data Testing Tool